ciroraggio/SlicerModalityConverter/README.md

 ## Installation

-⚠️ This extension is not yet included in the official 3D Slicer Extensions Index, but we hope it will be soon.
-In the meantime, you can download the source code and install the extension in 3D Slicer by following the steps in this simple [video tutorial](https://youtu.be/QsxzjQb05D4?feature=shared).
+This extension is available in the official [3D Slicer Extensions Index](https://github.com/Slicer/ExtensionsIndex/tree/main), under the **Image Synthesis** category (from 3D Slicer version 5.9.0 onwards).
+You can install it directly using the **Extension Manager** in 3D Slicer.

+Here is a short [video tutorial](https://youtu.be/CBkKGilpO1w?feature=shared) on how to install extensions.

 ## ModalityConverter